Submission and Review Information for AoIR Conferences

-- Each paper submission (including individual papers and papers within preconstituted panels) will be in the form of an abstract that is 1200 words in length INCLUDING citations.
+- Each paper submission (including individual papers and papers within preconstituted panels) will be in the form of an abstract that is 1200 words in length.
+This year, as a trial run, we will NOT be counting reference lists against that 1200-word limit.
+This decision will be re-evaluated after the conference.
 Each paper also has a 250 word abstract, and panels also include an introductory statement of 600-800 words.
 Each paper abstract should include:

 - A research question or issue to be discussed

 - A brief discussion of how the research is situated in relation to existing research literature (e.g. citations of relevant work)

 - A few sentences on methodological approach

 - A discussion of sample size, evidence, and/or data and analysis

 - An answer to the “so what?” question (e.g., why is this research important, relevant, and interesting?)

 - Works in progress should be noted as such and should include the above as well as preliminary or expected findings so that it can be evaluated for soundness and promise